To my redshirt father, who is no longer here with me - The Isaan Record

 I hope we will see each other again, Somyot Noiwong (my comrade, my father).

-Rattanakorn Noiyuang is a student at Mahasarakham University and a participant in the “Journalism that Builds Bridges” project.
+Rattanapon Noi-Wong is a student at Mahasarakham University and a participant in the “Journalism that Builds Bridges” project.